strawberrymusicplayer/strawberry/README.md

   * Support for multiple backends
   * Transfer music to iPod, iPhone, MTP or mass-storage USB player

-You can obtain and view the sourcecode on github at: https://github.com/jonaski/strawberry

 It has so far been tested to work on Linux, OpenBSD and Windows (cross compiled using mingw).

 ### :heavy_exclamation_mark: Requirements

 To build Strawberry from source you need the following installed on your system with the additional development packages/headers:

-### Required:

 * GLib, GIO and GObject
 * POSIX thread (pthread) libraries